DMIT-1508/DMTI-1508.github.io/demos/esp/specs/ESP-Merge-1and2.md

 The **Customer** entity that appears in both ERDs is essentially the same, having only minor differences in the naming of some attributes.
 As such, merging the two ERDs produces the same result as the ERD from the *Customer Orders View*.

-The ERD from the second document has some overlap and a more thoughtful merging is required to produce a single comprehensive ERD.
+The ERD from the [second part](ESP-2-Specs.md) has some overlap and a more thoughtful merging is required to produce a single comprehensive ERD.

-ESP Document 1 | Payment Log View
+ESP Part 1 ERD | Payment Log View
 ----------------------|---------------------
 ![](./ESP-1-ERD-CustomerOrdersView.png) | ![](./ESP-2-ERD-PaymentLogView.png)